 - The Brexit Party is only a few days old and has yet to begin campaigning.

 - The Conservative vote is not likely to hold.
 In fact, the surveys suggest that it could lose a further 8-10% of support, all of which would likely go to the Brexit Party.

 May is caught between a rock and a hard place.
 If she forces through a deal that does not represent a “real Brexit,” she will face defeat in the British elections.
 If she fails to get a deal done, she will face defeat in the E.U. elections.

-Either way, Farage is back on the front line of politics, and the establishment is terrified.We value your comments!
-Please weigh in on our comment section below.
+Either way, Farage is back on the front line of politics, and the establishment is terrified.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com